UNDERGRADUATE CERTIFICATE AS JUDO INSTRUCTOR

 USD 550 for former qualification holders of Level 1 – Instructor may enrol and upgrade their qualification to UCJI

 The course fee payment must be completed before the start (first day) of the semester.
-The IJF Academy will send the invoice to the nominated students.
+The IJF Academy will send the invoice to the nominating national judo federation.

 The posted Course fee covers the online session only.
 If a student is eligible to attend the practical session, the following additional cost must be covered by the student: